 The Launchpad programme provides free support for pre-start-ups and businesses with less than 10 employees.

-The programme is based at the Digital Media Centre in Barnsley and advisors are available from Monday to Friday for appointments and workshops on various business related topics.
+The programme is based at the Digital Media Centre in Barnsley.
+Advisors are available from Monday to Friday for appointments and workshops on various business related topics.
 They also run several Saturday events to give local people a snapshot into what they need to know to start their own business.
 These sessions are ideal to help aspiring entrepreneurs set up and run a successful business.

 Local business travel plans

-The local business travel plans are aimed at supporting 10 businesses (with 10+ employees) to prepare and implement a travel plan and have a positive impact on reducing businesses’ carbon emissions.
+The local business travel plans are aimed at supporting 10 businesses (with 10+ employees).
+Working to prepare and implement a travel plan.
+Also having a positive impact on reducing businesses’ carbon emissions.
 Support will also be provided to access funding opportunities.

-For more information, please contact Tracey Brewer at email@example.com
+For more details, please contact Tracey Brewer at firstname.lastname@example.org

 Business support from the Chamber of Commerce

-The Skills and Employability programme is a bespoke offering aimed at supporting 15 businesses with targeted training and individual one-to-one support.
-The aim of the programme is to enhance the skills of current employees and encourage progression, while strengthening local business networks.
+The Skills and Employability programme is a bespoke offering aimed at supporting 15 businesses.
+Looking at targeted training and individual one to one support.
+The aim of the programme is to enhance the skills of current employees and encourage progression.
+While strengthening local business networks.

-For more information please contact Carrie Sudbury at firstname.lastname@example.org
+For more details please contact Carrie Sudbury at email@example.com

 Projects supporting communities and place